Remote education is booming. It’s always been a great lifestyle fit, and in today’s digital world,...

-Level Up Your Career with a Game Design and Interactive Media Degree
+Level Up with a Game Design Degree

 Game on!
 The Game Design and Interactive Media BFA is one of the fastest-growing programs at the University of Montana.
 Several factors add to its popularity, with the prospect of a fulfilling career in video game development as the bottom line.